DivyaDharani/Database-Fragmentation-and-Query-Processor/README.md

 In this repository, I have simulated **Data Partitioning** approaches on top of an open source relational database management system (**PostgreSQL**) and built a simplified **Query Processor** to access data from the generated partitions, as part of the Distributed Database Systems coursework.

 **Input Data:**
-* Movie Rating data set collected from the MovieLens web site (http://movielens.org).
-The raw data is available in the file ratings.dat.
+* Movie Rating data set collected from the MovieLens web site (http://movielens.org)

 **Functions Implemented:**